 Paralympian Patrice Simard started playing wheelchair rugby back in 1997, following a spinal cord injury he sustained in a car accident.

 Patrice’s athleticism and intelligence on the court allowed him to quickly rise through the ranks and become a member of the national team in 1999.
 Since then, he has gone on to compete and win medals at the Paralympic Games (two silver and a bronze), the World Championships (one gold, one silver and one bronze) and the Parapan American Games (one gold).

-Off the rugby court, Patrice enjoys working out, playing wheelchair tennis and spending time with his family and friends.
+Off the rugby court, Patrice enjoys working out, playing wheelchair tennis, working out, biking, cooking, and spending time with his family and friends.

 - Silver medalist at the 2019 Lima Parapan Am Games

 - Gold medalist at the 2015 World Wheelchair Rugby Games